MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/creating-profiles.md

 # Customizing your shell environment

 A PowerShell profile is a script that runs when PowerShell starts.
 You can use the profile to customize the environment.
+You can:

-You can add aliases, functions, variables, load modules, create PowerShell drives, and change preference settings.
+- add aliases, functions, and variables
+- load modules
+- create PowerShell drives
+- run arbitrary commands
+- and change preference settings

 Putting these settings in your profile ensures they are available whenever you start PowerShell on your system.

 ## The $PROFILE variable